AlphaGit/alphas-manifesto-blog/_posts/2012-06-23-linkedin-apis-tcs-y-legalidad.md

 >
 > **2.1 LinkedIn Property.** As between you and us, we own all rights, title, and interest, including without limitation all intellectual property rights, in and to, the (i) APIs, and all elements, components, and executables of the APIs; (ii) the Content available from the APIs; (iii) our Website; and (iv) our Brand Features (collectively, the "LinkedIn Materials").
 Except for the express licenses granted in these Terms, LinkedIn does not grant you any right, title or interest in the LinkedIn Materials.
 You agree to take such actions, including, without limitation, execution of affidavits or other documents, as LinkedIn may reasonably request to effect, perfect or confirm LinkedIn's rights to the LinkedIn Materials.

 ¿Significa esto que toda la información que recuperemos a través de las APIs son propiedad de LinkedIn?
 Sí.
 Incluyendo información de tu usuario, mí usuario, y la información que públicamente se encuentra disponible allí.
-Cabe aclarar que esta es una directa contradicción del <a href="http://www.linkedin.com/static?key=user_agreement">acuerdo de usuario</a>, en donde dice:
+Cabe aclarar que esta es una directa contradicción del [acuerdo de usuario](http://www.linkedin.com/static?key=user_agreement), en donde dice:

 > 2. License and warranty for your submissions to LinkedIn.
 >